Sri Lanka surf

 You’ll be able to scale the great rock palace and see ancient Buddhist shrines.
 There are also sweeping views across Sri Lanka’s central plains.

-Guided tours like this planned walk are the best way to do it, as traveling in from the main surf regions of Sri Lanka can be a bit of a headache.
+Guided tours like this planned walk are a good way to do it, as traveling in from the main surf regions of Sri Lanka can be a bit of a headache.

 Go hiking in Ella